yaronso/Sport_Application/README.md

-The following application is a Java Desktop Application that aims to find Sport Games matches in different sport categories in the worldwide for each user.
+The following application is a Java Desktop Application that aims to find Sport Games matches in different sport categories for each user.
+Each user that register to the application can create, join, delete or update a new/existing worldwide game.
+Moreover, the registered users have to ability to search for specific games & find out facts about the worldwide games statistics by using different filtering queries.
+The application allocates a new thread to each client.